 The Wake County Public School System (WCPSS) is consistently recognized as one of the top performing schools systems in the nation.
 For more information about the System, or for information on specific schools, please visit the WCPSS website.

-- For more information, download the Wake County Public School System brochure by clicking on the image below:
+- For more information, download the Wake County Public School System brochure or view it below:

 For more information about Private Schools, including a list of private schools in Wake County, please visit the North Carolina Department of Administration's Division of Non-Public Education website.